 I started using cannabis at the age of 14.
 I didn’t have my Mum or Dad around for guidance and had to make my own decisions – cannabis was my ticket to being accepted by other people.
 I ended up having an addiction for 26 years, through using cannabis and Class A drugs.
 I also developed mental health problems and was diagnosed as bi-polar.
 My rock-bottom was at the age of 39 when I ended up in hospital again, with a punctured lung, having being beaten up by a drug dealer.
 I’d had enough.

 My recovery started with a stay in a rehab in Nottingham, during which time I had an assessment with Double Impact.
 Whilst at Double Impact I completed several short courses and became a volunteer, helping staff to deliver group sessions.
 I also underwent treatment for Hepatitis C, which has been successful and I am now clear of the disease.
 My next goal was to do a course in professional cookery at college.
-Once I had started this, Izzy and Hannah at Recovery Recruitment told me about the volunteering opportunities at Café Sobar and encouraged me to apply.
-I worked as a volunteer trainee assistant chef at Cafe Sobar for 6 months, prepping and cooking food.
+Once I had started this, they told me about the volunteering opportunities at their social enterprise, Café Sobar and encouraged me to apply.
+I worked as a volunteer trainee assistant chef for 6 months, prepping and cooking food.
 It was brilliant – I really enjoyed it.
-I have been working for them part-time now and being paid for it!
+Then I got paid part-time work for them!
 I’m not in it for the money – it’s the satisfaction of knowing that people have enjoyed the food I’ve prepared.

-I’m now doing a NVQ Level 3 in Professional Cookery and have a work experience placement at Hart’s restaurant, one of the best restaurants in Nottingham.
-I hope to go on and find full time work in an established restaurant and maybe even set up my own business in time.
+I’m now doing an NVQ Level 3 in Professional Cookery and have a work experience placement at one of the best restaurants in Nottingham.
+I hope to go on and find full-time work in an established restaurant and maybe even set up my own business in time.